DexterLagan/lsh/README.md

          echo    ; display something on the screen search  ; equivalent to Google's 'I'm feeling lucky'

   Oh, and it evaluates Racket forms from the command line.
 Remember to (display ) forms if you need to output results to the screen.
+This is still very Alpha, but I use it all the time, so you might as well have it too.

 Cheers,